tommcfarlin/phpcs-wpcs-vscode/README.md

 From the integrated terminal within Visual Studio Code, enter the following command:

 ```
-$ composer require "squizlabs/php_codesniffer=2.*"
+$ composer require "squizlabs/php_codesniffer=3.*"
 ```

 This will create `composer.json`, tell it where to locate the PHP CodeSniffer, and install it in a `vendor` directory.
 Once this is done, we need the WordPress Coding Standard ruleset.

 ## 4. Installing the WordPress Coding Standards Rules

 I recommend placing the rules in a directory you can refer to often.
-Personally, I use a `projects` directory in my Dropbox directory to manage all of my work because it obviously provides backups automatically (and no, I don't recommend storing secure files there).
+Personally, I use a `projects` directory to manage all of my work.

-From within your directory of choice, say `dropbox/projects`, enter the following command in the terminal:
+From within your directory of choice, say `/projects`, enter the following command in the terminal:

 ```
 $ composer create-project wp-coding-standards/wpcs:dev-master --no-dev